 The internal clock source utilizes the [Clock Button] to modify the rate of the internal clock.
 Tap the [Clock Button] to change the tempo of the clock.
 The internal clock rate is saved in memory and recalled when Taiga is powered on.
-The [Control Clock Out Jack] functions as a clock output source in internal tap tempo clock mode and outputs a outputs a +5v 10ms gate signal.
+The [Control Clock In / Out Jack] functions as a clock output source in internal tap tempo clock mode.
+The [Control Clock In / Out Jack] outputs a +5v 10ms gate signal.